ErrorTzy/writings/notes/Phil_of_Lan/Secondary_Literature/SearleProperNames.md

 This is because in the sentence 'Tully = Tully', Tully can be arbitrarily replaced.

 **Defense:** Language Rules
+(a) and (b) are fundamentally different.
+Therefore, they cannot be both analytic.
+This is because in the sentence 'Tully = Tully', Tully can be arbitrarily replaced.

 If I set down a rule that X and Y can be used interchangeably in my writing, then X = Y is also trivially analytic for *those who know the rule*.